yzwu2017/DCASE2019_task1a/README.md

 ## Pre-requisite:
+The code is based on Python 3.5 and uses PyTorch 1.0.0.
 The libraries' versions for running the code are listed below.
 However, the code should be able to run with libraries of newer versions.

 - numpy.__version__=='1.14.0'
 - soundfile.__version__=='0.9.0'